 Assessment is the broad name for the collection and evaluation of evidence of a student's learning.
 It is integral to teaching and learning at St Paul's and has multiple purposes.
 Assessment can enhance student engagement and motivation, particularly when it incorporates interaction with teachers, other students and a range of resources.
 Assessment in individual subjects will vary according to the subject and may include assignments, problem-based activities, oral presentations, tests, research or designed products/works.
-These assessments, for, as and of learning inform the teaching cycle and include differentiation to meet each student's learning needs.
+These assessments inform the teaching cycle and include differentiation to meet each student's learning needs.

 At St Paul's, our approach to assessment is to give students multiple opportunities to demonstrate what they know and can do.
 Teachers are continually building a profile of how each student is progressing with their learning.
-This approach is slightly different to the traditional model of assessment where students are issued with four or five assessments during a year which culminate in a student's grade.

-Our approach to assessment at St Paul's is a more individualised and encourages students to reflect on their learning throughout the year.
+Our approach to assessment at St Paul's is individualised and encourages students to reflect on their learning throughout the year.
 Assessment is viewed as a continual and progressive cycle which is intrinsically linked to their learning experiences in class.
 At the commencement of each academic year students are provided with an Assessment Booklet for their current academic year.
 This booklet will outline the assessment program for each subject studied and is available on the college website.

-Reporting at St Paul's occurs at THREE points throughout the academic year for Years 7 - 10:
+Reporting for Years 7 - 10 at St Paul's occurs at THREE points throughout the academic year.